kyma-project/kyma/docs/backup/03-01-install-velero.md

 ---
-title: Install velero into Kyma
+title: Install velero
 type: Details
 ---
 In order to be able to backup and restore your Kyma cluster, [Velero](https://github.com/heptio/velero/) needs to be configured and installed.

-## Velero configuration
+## Velero setup

-To sucessfully configure velero, you need to provide a supported storage location and credentials to access it.
+To sucessfully set up velero, you need to provide a supported storage location and credentials to access it.
 Please follow the instructions below for the provider of your choosing:
   <div tabs>
   <details>
   <summary>